 The Stay at Home Order has officially ended in the State of Minnesota.
 The motto for the summer of 2020 is now “Be Smart About Being Safe”.
 So what does this mean for a trip to the North Shore?
 Let’s take a look!

-Governor Tim Walz announced on Wednesday May 20 that restaurants will be able to host outdoor seating starting June 1 provided that social distancing is in place along with some other guidelines.
+Governor Tim Walz announced that restaurants will be able to host outdoor seating starting June 1 and indoor dining starting June 10, provided that social distancing is in place along with some other guidelines.
 Of course, many Cook County restaurants have remained opened by offering curbside pickup; and that has worked well.
-For some restaurants you can just call ahead with your order.
+If you would rather not dine at your chosen restaurant, some restaurants you can just call ahead with your order for takeout.
 Others have online ordering.
 And some you can still go into and order at the counter and take your meals to go.
 It can be confusing, but don’t worry!
 There are a couple of websites to help you navigate your options.
 See our links section below.

 In Duluth and Lake County, most grocery stores are fully open and operating as normal.
 Some may require face coverings and flow isles in certain directions.
 We recommend you look up that information prior to going to your chosen grocery store.
-In Cook County, all three grocery stores – Gene’s IGA, Johnson’s Foods, and the Cook County Whole Foods Co-op, are currently doing online (email) ordering and curbside pick-up only.
-You can look at the photos of each grocery store online, virtually walk through the aisles and create a list of the items you want (be as specific as you can with the brand name, package size, specific flavors, etc.) and email that to the specific grocery store.
+In Cook County, Gene’s Foods and the Cook County Whole Foods Co-Op are now open for in-person shopping.
+Only one member of your party allowed in at a time and face masks are required.
+Johnson’s Grocery Store is operating as a curbside pick-up grocery store only.
+You can look at the photos of the grocery store online, virtually walk through the aisles and create a list of the items you want (be as specific as you can with the brand name, package size, specific flavors, etc.) and email that to Johnson’s.
 Let them know if substitutes are OK.
 Be sure to leave your number!
 Soon, someone will give you a call to request credit card information which will be entered into a secure payment system.
 Then you are given a pick-up time to come get your groceries.